The Vegan Lunchbox

 Try this piled on your next hot dog and check out The Best Vegan Hot Dog Toppings.

-As with most coleslaw recipes, this one starts with white cabbage.
+As with most coleslaw recipes, this one starts with white or green cabbage.

-It's good for your heart, cells, and immune system and aid to combat fatigue and tiredness.
+Good for your heart, cells, and immune system and an aid to combat fatigue and tiredness.

 Red cabbage is sweeter than white cabbage when cooked, but when added to a dish raw it has quite a peppery taste.